elimanzodeleon/webpack-base-project/README.md

-## React project template with typescript using Webpack
+## React project template with typescript using Babel and Webpack.

 Developers can now bootsrap react projects that use typescript using this repo.
 Works similar to create-react-app.